AndrewSnavely15/Available-Parking-Counter/README.md

 *PLEASE NOTE*
 Display of spaces are resisted to under a 100 spaces because how the code is created.
 Will be fixed.

+# Output
+First screenshot shows what the terminal shows for spaces: <br/>